TheInsaneLord/Flow-Mu/README.md

 ## FAQ

-#### Why can't I turn on the AI
+#### Why can't I turn on the AI?
-The bot has been coded in a way so that when it is not in use, it won't rack up bills and suddenly stop working
+~~The bot has been coded in a way so that when it is not in use, it won't rack up bills and suddenly stop working~~  The AI is now on 24/7, but this will be changed if abused.
+Feel free to talk with Flow-Mu on Discord or Twitch whenever you want

-#### Can I copy the code to use in my own bot
+#### Can I copy the code to use in my own bot?
-I would prefer you not to copy the complete code however, I have no issue with you copying bits of the code to help get you started with your own bot.
-If you do use my code, please provide a link to this GitHub
+I would prefer you not to copy the complete code however, I have no issue with you copying bits of the code to help get you started with your own bot. **If you do use my code, please provide a link to this GitHub.**

 ### If I do make my bot using some of your code, do I have to credit you?
-If you have greatly adjusted the code, then no, however, if it is just a copy and paste, please provide credit
+If you have greatly adjusted the code, then no, however, if **it is just a copy and paste**, please provide credit

-### Why is there a ToS for Flow-mu
+### Why is there a ToS for Flow-mu?
 As of version 3 of Flow-mu, a [Terms of Service](https://insane-servers.co.uk/flow-mu_tos) has been put in place.
 This was done at the request of users, as they wanted security in knowing how the data Flow-mu uses was being handled

+#### Can I invite her to my Discord?
+Currently, there are no restrictions on which Discord servers Flow-Mu can join.
+This may change in newer versions if the running cost exceeds the dedicated budget.

 ## Plans for the future
 ### What to expect for version 4 of Flow-mu